ExtendRealityLtd/VRTK.Tilia.Package.Importer/README.md

 If you are using Unity 2021.2 or above, then you will be able to add multiple packages at the same time by ticking the checkbox next to each package you wish you import and then clicking the `Add Selected Packages` button.

+## Contributing

+Please refer to the Extend Reality [Contributing guidelines] and the [project coding conventions].

 ## Code of Conduct

 Please refer to the Extend Reality [Code of Conduct].